Frequently Asked Questions

 Please note that this must not be used to ignore valid copyright and licensing information by yourself or a third party.
 The ignore blocks must only be used for marking blocks that may trigger false-positive detections and errors.

-An example for a file that contains commands or documentation that confuse the REUSE helper tool:
+An example for a file that contains commands or documentation that confuse the REUSE tool:

 # SPDX-FileCopyrightText: 2021 Jane Doe